About Me…

-I’m the pastor of a Christian, Protestant church.
-My beliefs are evident.
-I’ll gladly discuss these if you ask.
-For couples getting married in the church I maintain clear policies, including premarital classes.
-But couples requesting my services through this website are not being married in the church.
+Ed is the pastor of a Christian, Protestant church.
+His beliefs are evident.
+He will gladly discuss these if you ask.
+For couples getting married in the church he maintains clear policies, including premarital classes.
+But couples requesting our services through this website are not being married in the church.

-I am respectful to everyone.
-I’m interested in your convictions.
-We can discuss our similarities as well as our differences.
+We are respectful to everyone.
+We’re interested in your convictions.
+We can, if you want, discuss our similarities as well as our differences.
 We may find these intriguing, enriching.
 But everything here revolves around putting together a wedding ceremony that you’ll remember with pride.
-Though I may occasionally be limited by matters of conscience and my oath of ordination, I am confident we’ll share common goals regarding your wedding day.
+Though Pastor Ed may occasionally be limited by matters of conscience and his oath of ordination, you will see that he shares your goals regarding your wedding day.

 About You…